phoenixx1/Competitive-Programming-Solutions/README.md

-# CodeForces-Solutions
+# CodeForces & LeetCode Solutions

-This repository contains the solutions to CodeForces
+This repository contains the solutions to CodeForces and LeetCode